pgillet/my-resume/webcontent/index.md

 Projects:

-- **Post and Telecommunications Office of New Caledonia**: [OPT](http://www.opt.nc/) is the government agency in charge of the postal service and telecommunications in New Caledonia.
+- **Post and Telecommunications Office of New Caledonia**: <abbr title="Office des Postes et télécommunications de Nouvelle-Calédonie">[OPT](http://www.opt.nc/)</abbr> is the government agency in charge of the postal service and telecommunications in New Caledonia.
   - **Specific Modules**: Back-office web application providing billing and payment operations on top of BSCS, keeping a record of the organization’s sales and purchase transactions, and producing invoices, receipts and reports.
   - **Self care**: Front office web application allowing post-paid subscribers to manage their billing and account